albert97/Snippet_Tech/_posts/2020-03-29-sharp-interface-method.md

 <html>
 <body>
   A level set method is a implicit representation of the interface, it can be considered as the zero-contour of a scalar field.
-A signed distance function is usually used to define the level set function as it gives the shortest distance to the interface ($|\nabla \phi (x)| = 1$).
-I define the level function to be zero at the interface (equation \ref{levelsetfunction }):
+A signed distance function is usually used to define the level set function as it gives the shortest distance to the interface (\(|\nabla \phi (x)| = 1\)).
+I define the level function to be zero at the interface:
 </body>
 </html>